jjpal/blue2greensalon/docs/Data Dictionary Steps - References.md

 ## Steps To Consider When Creating A Data Dictionary:

     1. Identify data sources and data elements
        ◦ Catalog all relevant data sources and list the data elements (tables, columns, attributes) for each source.

     2. Define data element attributes
-        ◦ For each data element, document attributes like:
+        ◦ For each data element, document attributes:
             ▪ Name
             ▪ Description
+            ▪ Format
             ▪ Data type
-            ▪ Format
-            ▪ Units
-            ▪ Source
-            ▪ Owner
-            ▪ Usage
-            ▪ Constraints
-            ▪ Relationships to other data elements
+            ▪ Other attributes to consider: Units, Source (system/origin), Owner, Usage, Constraints, Relationships to other data elements

     3. Establish a standardized format and taxonomy
         ◦ Develop consistent naming conventions, formats, and taxonomies for data elements and attributes.